 The Continental Speed King II RaceSport 29 x 2.2 is Continentals fastest mountain bike tire.
-Although the Speed King II is a newer version of the original Speed King, it's a completely different tire and the only thing they have in common is the name.
-While the original Speed King actually did have some decent knobs, the Speed King II is pretty much a semi-slick with a knob height of 0.5 mm at the centre of the tire and 1.5 mm at the edge of the tire.
+Although the Speed King II is a newer version of the original Speed King, it's an entirely different tire, and the only thing they have in common is the name.
+While the original Speed King did have some decent knobs, the Speed King II is pretty much a semi-slick with a knob height of 0.5 mm at the center of the tire and 1.5 mm at the edge of the tire.

 While most other Continental mountain bike tires are available as Protection, RaceSport, Performance, and Sport versions, the Speed King is only available as a RaceSport version.
 The RaceSport versions are the fastest and lightest tires produced by Continental.
-The RaceSport version comes with an 180 TPI canvas, Black Chili Compound and are handmade in Germany.
-Being only available as a RaceSport version further indicates that this tire was designed with only one thing in mind: Speed.
+The RaceSport version comes with an 180 TPI casing, Black Chili Compound and is handmade in Germany.
+Being only available as a RaceSport version further indicates this tire is designed with only one thing in mind: Speed.

 |Model||Speed King II RaceSport|